Bodø Main Air Station: Reestablishment

 The military expropriated the entire peninsula south of the runway.
 The location of the airport was at the time controversial, mostly because of expropriation of agricultural land.
 Alternative locations were considered such as at Straumøya and Fauskemyrene, but Bodø was preferred by civilian authorities because of its proximity to the town.
 Later, two other major concerns, which were not evident at the time, would arise.
 First, the air station's occupation of the central location meant that Bodø would spread out west-east, giving a less compact cityscape.
 Second, introduction of new aircraft would create significant noise pollution.

 Funding was increased further from 1951, as it was considered as an advance on common alliance infrastructure, resulting in a further NOK 5.5 million for Bodø.
 The following year the government decided to acquire the F-84 Thunderjet, which required a 120 m longer runway than was being installed.
 Civilian traffic commenced on 12 May 1952.
 The first detachment of aircraft were stationed during the exercise Main Brace from 13 to 25 September, before the base was completed.
 Parliament decided in 1952 that Bodø would become the main air station for Northern Norway and that Air Force Command for Northern Norway would move from Bardufoss on 1 July 1953.
 The first aircraft to be stationed at Bodø was a Bell 47 in May 1954, and two new de Havilland Canada DHC-3 Otters from July.
 Bodø was found ready to host squadrons in 1955, and was allocated the 331 and 334 Squadrons of F-84Gs previously based at Sola Air Station.
 The 334 moved to Bodø in mid July, while 331 moved in late August.
 A ground-controlled approach system was installed at Bodø in 1955.

 Parallel to the construction of the air station, air defense batteries were built at nine locations, including 88 mm batteries at Skipsholmen, Geitvågen, Landbruksskolen, Hernesskagen and Bestemorsenga.
 Several of these were upgrades of existing German installations.
 The air defense was completed in 1953.
 It became part of the Air Force in 1958, and L70 batteries were installed.
-Construction of a base at Bodin was completed in July 1954, which was used for training.
+Construction of a base in Bodin Municipality was completed in July 1954, which was used for training.
 From 1959, a troop of M24 Chaffee tanks were stationed at Bodin to strengthen the air defense.
 Housing for enlisted crew and their families was secured through prefabricated fourplexes which were built in town.
 Later, additional housing was constructed, in part through housing cooperatives.
 A network of radar stations was built throughout Northern Norway in the late 1950s.
 These were from 1956 headquartered at Hernes, which included one of two command and reporting centers for the region.